Natural Communities of North Georgia

 • Plant Adaptations to Deciduous Forests

-Piedmont Ultramafic Barrens and Woodlands:
+Blue Ridge Ultramafic Barrens and Woodlands

 Learn MORE HERE about plant adaptations to rocky places.